fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 If you're going through sacrifice right now, a part of you must recognize and knew at some point that what you were trying to do wuould be hard.
 And well, this is what hard feels like.

+> "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

+If you don't face truth, sooner or later, it will come knocking at your door.
+The hard work you avoided today?
+You'll see this reflected in you career in a couple years The dentist appointments you avoided today will leave you with a heap of medical problems and shame later on.
+The toxic relationship you avoided leaving will dramatically explode at some point.
+Every bit of truth you avoid today is using up some part of your future.

+Living in a life may temporarily feel better because you have some degree of control over the bubble you build around yourself.
+Personally, I like feeling under control, and letting go of it is scary.

-Living in a lie may feel like a safer alternative, but that's only because of the temporary control over the bubble you choose to build around yourself.
+Living in a lie may feel like a safer alternative, but that's only because of the temporary control over the mental bubble you build around yourself.
-However, this is only temporarily safer, because no matter what happens, truth will eventually come out.
-The force of reality stands behind truth and no amount of mental gymnastics, distraction, pleasure, or manipulation will ever fool nature.
+The force of reality stands behind truth and no amount of distraction, pleasure, or manipulation will ever fool nature.
-The more time you spend entertaining people bad relationships, avoiding responsibility, avoiding uncomfortable emotions, the bigger the monster under the bed grows.
+The more time you spend entertaining people bad relationships, avoiding responsibility or uncomfortable emotions, the bigger the monster under the bed grows.
-You may be able to avoid facing this dragon for a long time, but if you let it grow too large, the corresponding sacrifice will be just as large.
+And the bigger the monster, the larger the corresponding sacrifice you will have to face.
-It may destroy you.
+Let it grow too big, and it may just destroy you.
-Any tiny bit of uncomfortable truth you sweep under a rug will always grow into legimitate chaos if you don't face it.
-That if any of these comments gave you a negative reaction, it's probably because it's true ;) Atonement when straying from truth will require sacrifice, and let this dragon grow to big, and the sacrifice may take everything from you.
-Perhaps not today.
-Perhaps not tomorrow.
-But I guarantee whatever dragon comes out of it will be much harder to deal with.
 The longer you avoid it, the deeper the hole you dig.

-> "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

-It's easier to do it with other people.
-But doing so will require good relationships.
-That good friends will, in a painful process, carve out the bad, the mediocre, the bad.
+One way of getting started in facing truth is to surround yourself with good relationships That good friends will, in a sometimes painful process, carve out the mediocre parts of you.
+If they love you, they will be your biggest critics in private and your biggest supporters in public.
-That bad friends will drag you down as your success shines a light on their faults.
+On the other hand, bad friends will drag you down as your sincere and intense conviction for truth shines a light on their faults.[^2]
+They will resent you for constantly reminding them of the dreams they gave up on, or the sacrifices they didn't make.

-Personally, I struggle with this aspect a lot.
+Personally, I have sometimes struggled with finding good relationships.
 Growing up I had trouble making friends and I was the opposite of charismatic.
 I am extremely sensitive to the feeling of abandonment, of feeling like I'm not enough.
 This has manifested itself through a pattern of making friends with people that don't truly value me.
 Although I know this, I've tolerated it because:
-1. I want to avoid the feeling of abandonment at all costs.
+1. I wanted to avoid the feeling of abandonment at all costs.
-2. These friends fill a necessity that's dictated by my current identity.
+2. These friends fill a requirement of my current identity.
-Face the truth in this respect.
-Ask yourself "Do my friends love me for who I am or what I do?"[^1] Bad relationships will join the bubble of your life lie and do the equivalent of handing an beer to a recovering alcoholic.
+Facing this reality has involved accepting my insecurities around abandonment and then filtering friendships by asking:  "Do my friends love me for who I am or what I do?"[^1]
+Bad relationships will contribute to the bubble of your life lie and continuously hand a beer to a recovering alcoholic.
 Most of time time it's not because they're Bad People.
 It's likely because they're also avoiding something in their lives, and you likely serve a similar role in their life.
 You form a bubble of dependence with an implicit agreemeent never to call each out on the real problems you're avoiding.
+In the same way it's easier to face reality with a good set of relationships, bad relationships will make it really easy who you avoid truth.

 > Life expands or shrinks according to one's courage — Anaïs Nin, 1939

 Instead, surround yourself by courageous people.
 People who aren't afraid of calling you out on your defects.
 People that are open to changing.
-Good relationships, the kind that stick through thick or thin, not meant to make you happy.
+Good relationships, the kind that stick through thick or thin, not responsibl for making you happy.
-That's your responsibility.
-They're there to carve you into the best person you can be. they're there to constantly remind you that the only way is to orient yourself towards truth.
+They're there to support you in the mind-bending process of carving yourself into the best person you can be. they're there to constantly remind you that the only way is to orient yourself towards truth.
+After all, you're the average of the five people you spend the most time with.
+Is your partner courageous?
+Are your friends courageous?

 > "If shit happens, do you overcome shit or do you become shit?" - Alex Hormozi

-But this is where things get good: once you face the truth you have the chance to find meaning in it.
+If you face truth, you're given access to the biggest priviledge in life: the chance to find meaning in truth.
-The truth may be you're working a dead-end job you don't like, you have a degenerative disease, you hate yourself, you care too much about what people think, you suck at your favorite hobby, or your friends don't respect you.
+Perhaps the truth is you're working a dead-end job you don't like, you have a degenerative disease, you hate yourself, you care too much about what people think, you suck at your favorite hobby, or your friends don't respect you.
-Will you use these uncomfortable truths to get better?
-Or will you let them drag you down into a bottomless pit of resentment, cynicism, and selfishness?
+Wil you let these uncomfortable truths drag you down into a bottomless pit of resentment, cynicism, and selfishness?

-"Cynics get to be right, optimists get to be rich."
-Living in Truth does not mean living a passive life of existence.
-In fact, most of the times it's the opposite.
-Most of the times, when you dare look at Truth, it becomes immediately apparent what your flaws are.
-Where you can improve, what you've done wrong, how you can be better.
-And it's actually easier to ignore it.
-In fact, the bar to be better than most people at getting the truth is ridicuoulousy low.
-Because is easier not to think, not to do, and not to care.
-It is easier to stagnate, to ignore, to pretend.
-Living truth is accessible
-The adventure of truth is what makes life interesting!
-> "If i know what I shall find, I do not want to find it.
-Uncertainty is the salf of life" - Erwin Chargaff

-So, get out there and face the truth. if not for you,
-There is never a perfect time to leave that bad relationship, that
+Will you accept face them and use them to be better?
+That if any of these comments gave you a negative reaction, it's probably because it's true ;)

 > “We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
 > If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
 > The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
 > Favorable conditions never come.”
 C.S.
 Lewis.

+Get out there and face the truth. if not for you, then do it for the people you love, because they will bear your burden if you don't.
+There is never a perfect time to leave that bad relationship, learn to face your crippling anxiety, or leave that job you hate.
 If you don't know how to get started, take a moment, pause for a second and pay attention to whatever you have been hiding ignoring or pretending doesn't exist.
+Ask yourself: what feeling am I avoiding?
+Shame?
+Anger?
+Abandonment?
+Anxiety?
+Dependency?
+Insufficiency?
+Fear?
+Incompetence?
+Face it.
+Only when you accept responsibility for who you are that you can do something about it.
+And if you do, it will likely be easier than you expect.
+> "If you face your deepest fears, you may never have to meet them."
+And if it's not easy, what were you expecting.
+Did you really think aiming towards the worthiest of lives was going to be easy?
+No, you knew it was going to be hard.
+Well, this is what hard feels like.
 Once you decide to face truth, expect resistance from those closest to you.
-Personally, one of the hardest aspects of facing truth has been the resistance I've felt from those closest to me (I wrote about it [here](unreasonable.md))
-After all, when you embrace truth, you will shine a light on their faults and defficiencies  of other people Almost like magic, you will know what right thing to do next is.
-And it may actually be something simple, like, get off your phone and go to bed so you can wakeup early the next day to workout.
-Or it could be something major: confess a lie, end an important relationship, change your job.
 > If not you, then who?
 If not now, when? - Hillel

 [^1] As legendary physicist Richard Feynman put it: "Science is what we have learned about how to keep from fooling ourselves".
 [^2] Do you love yourself for what you do or who you are?
+[^3] Personally, one of the hardest aspects of facing truth has been the resistance I've felt from those closest to me (I wrote about it [here](unreasonable.md))

 **An obligation to do great things**